 - Each LGO Civil Engineering student is paired with a faculty member, at the time of admission, who helps select courses that fulfill the department’s requirements and the student’s academic and career goals.

 - An LGO Internship incorporating Civil Engineering content, resulting in a dual-degree thesis overseen by the student’s faculty advisor.

-This specialization studies infrastructure, city planning, and public transit design.
-They complete an internship related to global transportation systems.
-Required courses to complete the track are:
+Oriented to the complex systems that support and shape human settlement, this specialization studies infrastructure, city planning, and public transit design.
+Students focused in this area will often complete an internship related to global transportation systems.

 Many LGO partner companies are able to offer internship projects that satisfy Civil Engineering requirements.
 These projects can focus on supply chain systems, optimization processes, logistics infrastructure, sustainability initiatives, and construction analysis.

 For LGO applicants, the Civil and Environmental Engineering department looks for:

 - A previous degree in science or engineering.
 Previous LGO CEE students have enrolled with degrees in industrial engineering, computer science, mathematics, electrical engineering, civil engineering, and geology.

 - Defined research interests in line with Civil and Environmental Engineering’s department research areas.